Lank891/pf2e-kingmaker-tools/README.md

 **Documentation is included in a journal inside FoundryVTT!**

 ## Lank's Homebrew Changes
-- Changes V&K xp for new hexes and RP (they are smaller).
+- Changes V&K xp for new hexes, events, and RP (they are smaller).
 - Added kingdom activities from this repo homebrew propositions.
 - Added camping activities: Influence Companion, Discover Companion, Provide Aid, Relax, Resourceless Healing.
 - Capital of the kingdom can have more lots (which is not tracked) - reduced level to match max level of village/town/city even though there are more lots used, but increased consumption as it would be higher tier.
 Minimal influence of the capital is 1.
 - Removed non-V&K versions of buildings.
 - Changed some camping css to work with Pathfinder UI v3.
 - Added camping setting that adds flat amount of rations consumption.
 - Changed Unrest to have penalties at 1, 4, 8 and 12 instead of 1, 5, 10, 15.
 Anarchy starts at 16 inestead of 20.
 Anarchy with Endure Anarchy feat starts at 19 inestead of 24.
+Ruin and losing hexes starts at 8 insetad of 10.
+- Event check starts at 11 rather than 16.

 ## Licensing